raddanfea/ProjectZomboidMapGen/README.md

 This is a small project aiming to generate terrain for the game called Project Zomboid.

-It uses perlin fractal noise, numpy, scipy, matplotlib and pillow.
+It uses perlin fractal noise, numpy, scipy, matplotlib, pillow and numba.

 This project is uses **multiprocessing** to speed up image processing.
 The image is split into 9 same sized chunks to ensure map data integrity and compatibility.